-Hannah Nieman is a doctoral candidate in Teacher Quality & Teacher Education at the University of Washington with a focus on Mathematics Education.
-Her research explores how systems of professional learning can be designed and leveraged to support meaningful teacher learning, especially to disrupt systemic, harmful discourses about the mathematical capabilities of students.
+Hannah Nieman, Ph.D., is a postdoctoral research scientist at the University of Washington.
+She studies mathematics educators' collective work toward meaningful aims for teachers' and students' learning and wellbeing.
+Her current research specifies how robust, generative communities of mathematics educators are fostered and sustained, and it focuses especially on the role of school leaders and facilitators as they design and enact professional learning systems.
 Hannah previously taught high school mathematics at an engineering-focused high school and has worked as an elementary and secondary mathematics teacher educator.
-She holds an M.Ed. in Curriculum & Instruction from the University of Washington and a B.S. in Industrial & Systems Engineering from Georgia Tech.
+She holds an M.Ed. and Ph.D. in Teaching, Learning, & Curriculum from the University of Washington and a B.S. in Industrial & Systems Engineering from Georgia Tech.

 Starlie Chinen is a doctoral student in Curriculum & Instruction with a focus on mathematics at the University of Washington.
 She is a former middle and high school teacher and has worked as an elementary teacher educator.
 Her research takes a socio-political approach to understanding how secondary mathematics teachers conceptualize their work.
 She is also a research assistant on a research-practice partnership aiming to improve middle-grade mathematics in a local school district and develop tools, routines, and representations that educators can use to inform efforts to improve their practice.